 Authentication and Verification using Delegate Certificates

-The authentication and verification of PASSporTs and Identity headers that use Delegate Certificates is a function that is above and beyond the base authentication and verification procedures for "shaken" PASSporTs defined in [ATIS-1000074].
+The authentication and verification of base PASSporTs and Identity headers that use Delegate Certificates is a function that is above and beyond the base authentication and verification procedures for "shaken" PASSporTs defined in [ATIS-1000074].
 Therefore, delegate certificates must not be used to sign "shaken" PASSporTs.
-Per base SHAKEN verification procedures, a “shaken” PASSporT that is signed by a delegate certificate must be treated by the STI-VS a verification failure.
+Per base SHAKEN verification procedures, a “shaken” PASSporT that is signed with delegate certificate credentials must be treated by the STI-VS as a verification failure.

-Delegate certificates may be used to sign PASSporT types other than "shaken" PASSporTs if and only if explicitly defined elsewhere.
-In these cases, the authentication and verification service procedures associated with delegate certificates is defined in the SHAKEN specification specific to the PASSporT type; e.g., the authentication procedures for signing "rcd" PASSporTs with a delegate certificate are defined in the [ATIS Standard for RCD PASSporT].
+Delegate certificate credentials may be used to sign PASSporT types other than "shaken" PASSporTs if and only if explicitly defined elsewhere.
+In these cases, the authentication and verification service procedures associated with delegate certificates is defined in the IETF and/or ATIS specification specific to the PASSporT type; e.g., the authentication procedures for signing "rcd" PASSporTs with delegate certificate credentials are defined in the [ATIS Standard for RCD PASSporT].

 Clause 6.1 of this document describes how delegate certificates can be used to sign base PASSporTs defined in [RCF 8225].